3M Residential Sun Control & Insulating Window Film

 Infrared Heat

 This is the heat that you feel on a hot day when you’re standing out of direct sunlight.
-This heat not only causes personal discomfort on a hot day, but also damages your home’s fabrics and floors.
-Many window films are designed to block 97% of the sun’s infrared heat (when measured from 900-1,000nm) which will help protect your furnishings.
+This heat not only causes personal discomfort, but also damages a home’s fabrics and floors.
+Many window films are designed to block 97% of the sun’s infrared heat (when measured from 900-1,000nm) which will help protect furnishings.